 - Emergency Rental Assistance: The District allocated \$8.7 million in FY 2009 to help families with children facing eviction.
 The proposed FY 2011 funding level is \$7.7 million.
-Even when funding was higher, the District ran out of these funds before the end of the fiscal year. - Energy Assistance: The proposed FY 2011 budget for energy assistance payments is \$17, including both federal and local funds.
+Even when funding was higher, the District ran out of these funds before the end of the fiscal year. - Energy Assistance: While a growing number of DC household are facing utility shut-offs, funding for energy assistance has declined.
+The proposed FY 2011 budget for energy assistance payments is \$17, including both federal and local funds.
 This is \$7 million less than the amount available in FY 2009.

-- Rapid Housing: The proposed budget would cut this program by \$1.2 million which would eliminate it entirely.
+- Rapid Housing: The proposed budget would cut this program by \$1.2 million which may eliminate it entirely.
 This program supports families where there is a risk of a child entering the foster care system or if the barrier of inadequate housing is keeping a child from reunification with his or her parents.
 The program also helps prevent homelessness for youth aging out of foster care by providing them assistance to transition to their own apartment.
-Every dollar spent on this program saves an estimated \$4 in reduced placements, according to the Children's Law Center. - Interim Disability Assistance: IDA provides temporary cash benefits to adults with disabilities who have applied for federal Supplemental Security Income (SSI) benefits and are awaiting an eligibility determination.
+Every dollar spent on this program saves an estimated \$4 in reduced placements, according to the Children's Law Center. - Access to Justice: The proposed budget would cut this program by \$1.1 million.
+Access to Justice supports civil legal services for low-income residents.
+The most common use of this assistance is for residents facing housing problems.
+With this proposed cut, funding in 2011 would be 50 percent below the FY 2009 funding level. - Interim Disability Assistance: IDA provides temporary cash benefits to adults with disabilities who have applied for federal Supplemental Security Income (SSI) benefits and are awaiting an eligibility determination.
 The District has scaled back this program this year by cutting limiting in half and creating a waiting list- and will continue to do so in FY 2011.
 The cut totals roughly \$7 million in FY 2011.
-Maintaining a wait list for residents waiting for federal benefits to be approved defeats the purpose of IDA. - Office of the Tenant Advocate: The Mayor's proposed 2011 budget cut funding for this office from \$3.6 million in FY 2010 to \$1.6 million in FY 2011.
-In DC Council budget markups, a portion of this funding was restored.
-This agency advocates for the rights and interests of tenants, including legal representation, emergency rental assistance for selected families, education on tenant's rights, and policy advocacy. - Access to Justice: The proposed 2011 budget cut this program by \$1.1 million.
-Access to Justice supports civil legal services for low-income residents.
-The most common use of this assistance is for residents facing housing problems.
-In DC Council committee mark-ups, \$1.7 million was added to the program, reversing the proposed cut and bringing fundinb nearly back to 2008 levels.
+Maintaining a wait list for residents waiting for federal benefits to be approved defeats the purpose of IDA. - Office of the Tenant Advocate: The proposed budget would cut funding for this office from \$3.6 million in FY 2010 to \$1.6 million in FY 2011, a reduction of more than half.
+This agency advocates for the rights and interests of tenants, including legal representation, emergency rental assistance for selected families, education on tenant's rights, and policy advocacy.

-i DC Fiscal Policy Institute, "Poverty on the Rise in the District: The Impact of Unemployment in 2009 and 2010," March 2010.
+&lt;sup>i DC Fiscal Policy Institute, "Poverty on the Rise in the District: The Impact of Unemployment in 2009 and 2010," March 2010.